 There are no real lodgings available at Yamdrok Tso till now, and no boating, fishing or swimming beaches.
-Small establishments in local villages sell some prepared food.
-Most travelers arrive here as a part of some tour itinerary, usually focused on the capital city of Lhasa.
+This also extends to small establishments in local villages that sell some prepared food.
+However, most travelers arrive here as part of a tour itinerary, which is usually focused on the capital city of Lhasa.
 Nagarze is the nearest town to the lake.
 Some small guest houses, restaurants and shops here serve both tourists and pilgrims who come here to walk around the lake in honor of the resident goddess.

 Why visit Yamdrok Tso Lake?

 Yamdrok Tso Lake looks like a holy sapphire.
-Under the bright azure sky, the clean water of the lake is as smooth as the surface of beautiful blue jade.
+Under the bright azure sky, the clean water of the lake reflects a surface as smooth as beautiful blue jade.
+This serene sight captivates all who behold it.
 Every year, many local Tibetans, visitors from Lhasa and foreign tourists come here for pilgrimage or sightseeing.
 Various reasons to visit Yamdrok Tso Lake are:

 - It is the largest freshwater lake at the north foot of the Himalayas in southern Tibet.

 - The lake freezes up in winter.
 However, melting of snow and glaciers feed the lake throughout the year.